endoflife-date/endoflife.date/products/mageia.md

 ---

-> [mageia](https://www.mageia.org/en/) is a GNU/Linux-based, Free Software operating system.
+> [Mageia](https://www.mageia.org/) is a GNU/Linux-based, Free Software operating system.
 It is a community project, supported by a nonprofit organisation of elected contributors.

+Mageia releases are supported at least for 18 months.
+Or a minimum of 3 months after the next release, whichever is longer.